tomohiro/gyazo-cli/README.md

 &copy; 2014 - 2015 Tomohiro TAIRA.

-This project licensed under the MIT license.
+This project is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.